KobeW50/visiontq.github.io/_posts/2025-06-01-free-alternatives-to-save-wizard.md

 Re-signing means taking a save file that belongs to someone else and changing its account ID or "username" so it works on your PlayStation account.

 For example, let's just say you found a save on the internet or your friend has a save with a cosmetic you want or has a lot of stuff in a game and you want to use that exact save, you cannot just copy it directly because it’s tied to their account.
 You must re-sign the save with your own account ID so the PlayStation system recognizes it as yours.
+Every PlayStation account has a hidden **account ID** — a unique, unchangeable number that stays the same even if you change your username.
+The re-signing process uses this ID, not your visible username.

 ---